Anthonykung/VT512/README.md

 > This is not an official research project with the Oregon State University.

+## WARNING

+This is a work in progress, I thought having AI would make it possible to complete in a day but it is certainly slowing me down with horrible response.
+Due to the lack of time, this project does not come with a testbench and have not been verified.

 ## Setup

 To setup environment ***after*** completing Caravel setup, run the following command in the root directory of the project.